 Using the above methodology, we constructed a combinatorial library to exhaustively interrogate the network of genetic interactions among a panel of 73 tumor suppressors genes (TSG) and cancer-relevant drug targets (Figure 2A, Table S1).
-Three gRNAs were designed against each gene, and three gRNAs were designed to be non-targeting controls.
+Three gRNAs were designed against each gene (Methods); additionally, three gRNAs were designed to be non-targeting controls.
 Dual gRNA constructs were synthesized for all pairwise gRNA combinations between genes (double knockouts) and between genes and non-targeters (single knockouts).
 This design resulted in 9 pairwise gRNA constructs for each of the 2,628 double gene knockouts and 73 single gene knockouts, for a total of 24,309 constructs (Table S2).
 Using this design, we conducted a negative selection screen by measuring the relative change in gRNAs over 28 days in a population of cancer cells grown in vitro (Methods).

-Using this pipeline we assayed genetic interactions in two cancer cell lines, HeLa, a cervical cancer cell line driven by Human Papilloma Virus (HPV), and A549, a KRAS lung cancer cell line driven by KRAS G12S mutation.
-We found that measurements of single gene fitness between biological replicates in the same cell line were remarkably well correlated; XX, p = YY for HeLa and XX, p = YY for A549 (Supplementary Figure 7).
-Similarly, the  scores for each interaction were well correlated between biological replicates XX, p = YY for HeLa and XX, p = YY for A549 (Supplementary Figure 7).
-We z-score normalized the π scores for each cell line; at a threshold of z < -3 there were 32 synthetic lethal hits in HeLa and 61 in A549, at z > 3 there were 28 epistatic hits in HeLa and 1 epistatic hit in A549 (Table S3).
-Comparing the two cell lines we found greater correlation in single gene fitness, r = 0.49, p = 1.4 x10-5 (Figure 2B), relative to genetic interaction, r = 0.XX, p = XX x10-Y (Figure 2C).
-As expected we found that knockout of drug target genes had a more negative growth impact relative to TSG, p = XX for HeLa, p = YY for A549 (Supplementary Figures 8, 9).
+Using this pipeline, we assayed genetic interactions in two cancer cell lines, HeLa, a cervical cancer cell line driven by Human Papilloma Virus (HPV), and A549, a KRAS lung cancer cell line driven by KRAS G12S mutation.
+We found that measurements of single gene fitness between biological replicates in the same cell line were remarkably well correlated; XX, p = YY for HeLa and XX, p = YY for A549 (Supplementary Figure 7A,D).
+Similarly, the π scores for each interaction were well correlated between biological replicates XX, p = YY for HeLa and XX, p = YY for A549 (Supplementary Figure 7C,F).
+We z-score normalized the π scores for each cell line; at a threshold of z < -3 there were 32 synthetic lethal hits in HeLa and 61 in A549, while at z > 3 there were 28 epistatic hits in HeLa and 1 epistatic hit in A549 (Table S3).
+Comparing the two cell lines, we found greater correlation in single gene fitness, r = 0.49, p = 1.4 x10-5 (Figure 2C), relative to genetic interaction, r = 0.XX, p = XX x10-Y (Figure 2D).
+As expected, we found that knockout of drug target genes had a more negative growth impact relative to TSG, p = XX for HeLa, p = YY for A549 (Figure 2B, Supplementary Figures 8, 9).

-To identify genetic interactions conserved between the two cell lines we multiplied the z-scores for HeLa and A549 for each interaction to create a z-product.
-This conserved network (Figure 2D, Table S3) included many therapeutically relevant interactions including CHEK1-MAP2K1 and ATM-CDK9, which were validated in micro-titer viability assays using chemical inhibitors of each gene (Figure 2E,F).
-The strong synthetic lethal interaction between CHEK1 and MAP2K1 (also known as MEK1) suggest that inhibitors CHEK1, of which several are in clinical development21, should be tested in combination with MEK1 inhibitors, such as the FDA approved Trametinib.
-ATM is frequently mutated in both solid and hematologic malignancies22, the synthetic lethal interaction with CDK9 suggests these ATM mutation tumors should be sensitive to CDK inhibitors such as the FDA approved Palbociclib.
-Additionally, several private interactions for each cell line were validated including CHEK1-ADA and CDK9-PRKDC in A549; and CDK9-CASP8 and CHEK1-ATM in HeLa.
-The three conserved epistatic interactions, CDKN2A-PTEN, TP53-PTEN, and NF1-PTEN are all enriched for co-occurrence in TCGA pan-cancer dataset, suggesting these pro-growth interactions are common to many cancer types.
+To identify genetic interactions conserved between the two cell lines, we multiplied the z-scores for HeLa and A549 for each interaction to create a z-product.
+This conserved network (Figure 3A, Table S3) contains many therapeutically relevant interactions, including CHEK1-MAP2K1 and ATM-CDK9, which were validated in micro-titer viability assays using chemical inhibitors of each gene (Figure 3B,C).
+The strong synthetic lethal interaction between CHEK1 and MAP2K1 (also known as MEK1) suggest that inhibitors of CHEK1, of which several are in clinical development21, should be tested in combination with MEK1 inhibitors, such as the FDA approved Trametinib.
+Additionally, ATM is frequently mutated in both solid and hematologic malignancies22, and its synthetic lethal interaction with CDK9 suggests these ATM mutation tumors should be sensitive to CDK inhibitors such as the FDA approved Palbociclib.
+Several private interactions for each cell line were also validated, including CHEK1-ADA and CDK9-PRKDC in A549, and CDK9-CASP8 and CHEK1-ATM in HeLa.
+The three conserved epistatic interactions, CDKN2A-PTEN, TP53-PTEN, and NF1-PTEN, are all enriched for co-occurrence in TCGA pan-cancer dataset, suggesting these pro-growth interactions are common to many cancer types.
 Of the 91 total unique SL interactions reported here, XX have been previously reported in literature (Table S3).